 Superfast fibre broadband is available.
 Mobile reception is poor within the immediate property.
 A landline is provided for respectful use by guests.

 Electric heating throughout the property which is thermostatically controlled.
-Wood burning stove in the sitting room with unlimited supply of logs provided.
+Wood burning stove in the sitting room with an initial supply of logs provided (more logs can be purchased locally).
 Underfloor heating in the bathroom and kitchen areas.

 The apartment is a ground floor apartment in a large period house which comprises seven other apartments.
 The garden area is shared.